 Conventional mortgage requirements vary by lender, but almost all private lenders will require you to have a cash down payment, a good credit score, and sufficient income to make the monthly payments.
 Here are more specifics:

 • Down Payment: Many lenders that offer conventional loans require that you have enough cash to make a decent down payment.
 Even if you can manage it, is 20% down always best?
 It might be more beneficial to put down less than 20% on your dream house.

 • Credit score and history: You’ll also need to demonstrate a good credit history to buy a house, which means at least 620, as mentioned above.
 You’ll want to show that you make loan payments on time every month.

 Each conventional loan lender sets its own requirements when it comes to credit scores, but generally, the higher your credit score, the easier it will be to secure a conventional mortgage at a competitive interest rate.

-Most lenders will require you to show that you have a sufficient monthly income to meet the mortgage payments.
+• Income: Most lenders will require you to show that you have a sufficient monthly income to meet the mortgage payments.
 They will also require information about your employment and bank accounts.

-Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Terms and conditions apply.
+Not all products are offered in all states.
 See SoFi.com/eligibility for more information.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.